ClimbsRocks/physicianChooser/README.md

-# Installation
+# Installation & Getting Started
 If you don't already have scikit-learn installed:
 `pip install -r requirements.txt`

 Make sure the "DS Product Take Home Data.csv" file is saved into your Downloads folder (I figured this would be the easiest location for everyone).

 To run the regression and see it's sorted results `python findPhysicians.py`.

-To see the graph, simply open up graphingProviders.R in RStudio.
+To see the graph, simply open up `graphingProviders.R` in RStudio.
 Feel free to change which health_risk_assessment groups you're looking at!

 # Methodology